RoboCup-SSL/grSim/INSTALL.md

 grSim will be — by default — installed on the `/usr/local` directory.

+if you face any problem regarding of updating the grsim version, you can try removing the `grsim.xml`.

 ## Notes on the performance

 When running grSim, check the FPS in the status bar.
 If it is running at **60 FPS** or higher, everything is ok.
 Otherwise check the graphics card's driver installation and OpenGL settings.